-I love traveling alone in Thailand, but sometimes I miss places I never knew about right outside my doorstep!
+When I lived in Thailand, I loved to travel alone in Thailand, but sometimes I missed places I never knew about right outside of my doorstep!
 That’s where TakeMeTour comes in.
-I saw the Green Corner of Bangkok by Bike but you can enjoy any day-trip in +40 provinces in Thailand, including Phuket, Pattaya, Chiang Mai, Kanchanaburi and Ayutthaya …
+I toured the Green Corner of Bangkok by Bike but you can enjoy any day-trip in +40 provinces in Thailand, including Phuket, Pattaya, Chiang Mai, Kanchanaburi and Ayutthaya …

-My daily routine involves a lot of walking, public transport, work work work, relying on technology and running through the rat race of Bangkok city life…not to mention breathing in all the pollution here!
+My daily routine used to involve a lot of walking, public transport, work work work, relying on technology and running through the rat race of Bangkok city life…not to mention breathing in all the pollution!
 Sometimes you just have to let loose, find your inner kid and explore!
 Get out.
 Breathe fresh air.
 Or do things you wouldn’t normally do…

 For four hours I completely lost myself into this ‘jungle village’ just 10 minutes away from where I live!